Find members by call or SKCC number:

 Cathy, W4CMG - TN - w4cmg.dx@gmail.com

-I'm an Extra Class ham who buried the microphone under my rig two years ago, after my Elmer challenged me to get more Weekend Sprintathon "Reindeer" QSOs than he did, and then just kept continuing to stretch my CW goals.
-I am also a member of Long Island CW Club, and teach the "Reaching Your CW Goals Class" as I give back to the class members the encouragement that my Elmer gave me when I was starting out.
-I operate CW only now, and get my "daily CW Vitamin" - at least a QSO a day, or 5 the next to make up for it.
+I like to give back to the cw community the encouragement that my Elmer gave me when I was starting out.
 I am a retired "night-owl", which means we can extend our time into the later hours when the bands aren't quite so crowded, and take our time to help you go from finger-fright to a relaxed long QSO.
-You just won't find me in the morning :) I use a Horizontal straight key for my SKCC contacts, which keeps my pace comfortable for those just starting out.
-Outside of SKCC, I switch to my Kent twin paddles or Vibroplex single lever paddle for contests, QRP foxhunts and other special events.
-I am also a member of CWops, FISTS, NAQCC, and the Tennessee Contest Group, so I can help you in your journey from 5 to 25 WPM, all bands.
+I use Straight Keys, Sideswipers and Bugs.
 I like to get to know your goals so we will spend some on- and off-the-air time to work through some strategies to help you get you toward your CW Goals.
 Email me and we'll get started!

 Pete, WM4Q - TN - wm4qtn@gmail.com